willardharris/balena-ads-b/README.md

 or

  1. [Create a free balena account](https://dashboard.balena-cloud.com/signup).
 During the process, you will be asked to upload your public SSH key.
 If you don't have a public SSH key yet, you can [create one](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
- 2. Sign in to Balena and head over to the [*Applications*](https://dashboard.balena-cloud.com/apps) panel.
+ 2. Sign in to Balena and head over to the [*Fleets*](https://dashboard.balena-cloud.com/fleets) panel.
- 3. Create an application with the name of your choice, for the device type of your choice.
+ 3. Create a fleet with the name of your choice, for the device type of your choice.
 In the dialog that appears, make sure to pick a *Default Device Type* that matches your device.
 If you want to use WiFi (and your device supports it), specify the SSID and password here, too.
 (If your device comes up without an active connection to the Internet, the `wifi-connect` container will create a network with a captive portal to connect to a local WiFi network.
 The SSID for the created hotspot is `balenaWiFi`, and the password is`balenaWiFi`.
 When connected, visit `http://192.168.42.1:8181/` in your web browser to setup the connection.
  4. balena will create an SD card image for you, and this will start downloading automatically after a few seconds.
 Flash the image to an SD-card using balena's dedicated tool [balenaEtcher](https://www.balena.io/etcher/).
  5. Insert the SD card in your receiver, and connect it to your cabled network (unless you plan to use WiFi only, and configured that in step 3).
  6. Power up the receiver.
- 7. From the balena dashboard, navigate to the application you just created.
+ 7. From the balena dashboard, navigate to the fleet you just created.
 Within a few minutes, a new device with an automatically generated name should appear.
 Click on it to open it.
  8. Rename your device to your taste by clicking on the pencil icon next to the current device name.
- 9. Next, we'll configure the receive with its geographic location.
+ 9. Next, we'll configure the receiver with its geographic location.
 Unless you happen to know this by heart, you can use [Google Maps](https://maps.google.com) to find it.
 When you click on your desired location on the map, the corresponding coordinates should appear.
 We are looking for the decimal coordinates, which should look similar to this: 60.395429, 5.325127.
  10. Back in the balena console, verify that you have opened up the view for your desired device.
-Click on the *Device Variables*-button – *Vx*.
+Click on the *Device Variables*-button.
 Add the following two variables: `LAT` *(Receiver Latitude)*, e.g. with a value such as `60.12345` and `LON` *(Receiver Longitude)*, e.g. with a value such as `4.12345`.
  11. Now, you're going to enter the receiver's altitude in *meters* above sea level in a new variable named `ALT`.
 If you don't know the altitude, you can find it using [one of several online services](https://www.maps.ie/coordinates.html).
 If your antenna is mounted above ground level, remember to add the approximate number of corresponding meters.
  12. Almost there!
 Next, we are going to push this code to your device through the balena cloud.
 Head into your terminal and clone this repository to your local computer: `git clone git@github.com:ketilmo/balena-ads-b.git`
  13. Add a balena remote to your newly created local Git repo.
-You'll find the exact command by heading to the Application page in your balena dashboard and clicking on the *Releases* menu on the left-hand side of the screen.
-Finally, locate the command on the upper right-hand side of your screen.
-It should look something like this: `git remote add balena your_username@git.balena-cloud.com:your_username/your_application_name.git`
+You'll find the exact command you need for this at the fleet page in your balena dashboard.
+It should look something like this: `git remote add balena your_username@git.balena-cloud.com:your_username/your_fleet_name.git`
  14. Push the code to Balena's servers by typing `git push balena master`.
  15. Now, wait while the Docker containers build on balena's servers.
 If the process is successful, you will see a beautiful piece of ASCII art depicting a unicorn:
 <pre>